 Types of Benefits

 Certain types of benefits relate to housing and consumer rights.
 The Servicemembers Civil Relief Act allows servicemembers to delay certain types of foreclosures, evictions, and repossessions.
 It also allows them to reopen default judgments in civil cases under some circumstances, and it imposes caps on interest rates attached to their debts.
-Read more here about the Servicemembers Civil Relief Act.
 Meanwhile, a veteran may qualify for a home loan guaranteed by the VA, which can provide more favorable interest rates.
-Read more here about VA home loans.
 Other benefits allow veterans to pursue additional education or vocational training.
 The Montgomery GI Bill and the Post-9/11 GI Bill offer two different sets of benefits with complex eligibility requirements.
 You must choose one bill or the other rather than combining them.
 As mentioned above, you generally must have an honorable discharge to qualify for either set of benefits.
-Read more here about the Montgomery bill, and read more here about the post-9/11 bill.

 Many veterans face challenges in returning to civilian life after their deployment.
 They may be struggling with serious medical conditions, or they may be concerned about readjusting to their job or finding new employment.
 The VA provides health care benefits for certain qualifying veterans, although they may need to belong to a priority group to receive the limited VA resources.
-Read more here about VA health care benefits.
-Further protections come from the Uniformed Services Employment and Reemployment Rights Act (USERRA), which provides a right to reinstatement and protections against discrimination in the workplace.
+Further protections come from the Uniformed Services Employment and Reemployment Rights Act (USERRA), which provides employment rights such as a right to reinstatement and protections against discrimination in the workplace.
 A veteran also may have a right to a reasonable accommodation at their job, similar to any other employee with a disability.
-Read more here about employment rights for veterans, and read more here about how to collect unemployment benefits as a veteran if needed.

 Benefits for Family Members